Food Lifestyle Social Issues

 And Then There’s the “Almond Cow”

 You can also get a useful machine to make the process even easier.
 The Almond Cow is a plant-based milk maker that allows you to create milk from any nut, seed, or grain in minutes with easier cleanup and no nut milk bags required.
 The machine uses a cold blending process to protect the nutrients, so it doesn’t apply heat.
 You can check it out here.
-(Use the code FOODREVOLUTION for a special discount.)
+(Use the code FOODREVOLUTION25 for a special discount.)

 Tell us in the comments below: